How to run a successful home office

 You may have decided to leave the 9-5 setting.
-It is a very brave decision.
-Yes, some courage is needed to quit a full time job and become the boss of yourself.
-It may sound all glamour at first but the struggle to keep it all together is enough to help you see why becoming self employed isn’t usually diamond at the start.
+It is a very brave decision, by the way.
+Yes, some courage is needed to quit a full-time job and become the boss of yourself.
+It may sound all glamorous at first but the struggle to keep it all together is enough to help you see why becoming self-employed isn’t usually diamonds and roses at the start.

 Moving your office to your apartment

 Some people are so valuable that they have become “indispensable” at their place of work.
-Due to some reasons, they may have to work from home if working from a place outside home seems impossible.
-Health, maternity leave, work leave etc. are reasons.
+Due to some reasons, they may have to work from home if working from a place outside the home seems impossible.
+Health, maternity leave, work leave, etc. are reasons.